 Could you imagine if we had to organise all this ourselves?
 Could you imagine placing the order for 0.2% of my money to be invested in Norway stocks and shares, 0.1% in Israeli stocks and 0.3% in Singapore?

 I find it amazing every time I invest in an index fund, I am buying a stake in 1000s of companies around the world!
 Every year Katie and I fill up our ISA allowance and invest £20,000 each into the Vanguard Developed World ex UK Index fund.
 This money is automatically taken and Vanguard buys shares in all these businesses around the world!
 I find it astonishing!
-The below chart shows where your money goes, by country, when you invest in the Developed world fund.
+The below chart shows where your money goes, by country and percentage, when you invest in the Developed world fund.

 All the charts in this post and information were taken from from the Vanguard website (Sept'2020).
 The Vanguard website is updated monthly; for the latest figures check there!
 Katie and I have better things to do than check every single month!

 What's in an index fund?